galaxyproject/iwc/best_practices/naming_conventions.md

 ###### Bad:

-No version number:
+*No version number:*
 *DNA PE + seq frag remap + contamination + aggregate*

 *Version numbers do not follow a single standard.
 Not clear which one is the latest one.
-DNA PE + seq frag remap + contamination + aggregate v.0.2.1, then DNA PE + seq frag remap + contamination + aggregate v.20180102
+*DNA PE + seq frag remap + contamination + aggregate v.0.2.1, then DNA PE + seq frag remap + contamination + aggregate v.20180102*

-Version numbers do not follow a single standard.
-When sorted by name, they version number may not sort as expected.
+*Version numbers do not follow a single standard.
+When sorted by name, they version number may not sort as expected.*
-DNA PE + seq frag remap + contamination + aggregate v.0.2.0, then DNA PE + seq frag remap + contamination + aggregate v0.2.1, then DNA PE + seq frag remap + contamination + aggregate_v.
+*DNA PE + seq frag remap + contamination + aggregate v.0.2.0, then DNA PE + seq frag remap + contamination + aggregate v0.2.1, then DNA PE + seq frag remap + contamination + aggregate_v.
 0.2.3*

 ###### Good:

 **DNA PE + seq frag remap + contamination + aggregate v.0.2.0**

-**DNA PE + seq frag remap + contamination + aggregate v.0.2.1

-DNA PE + seq frag remap + contamination + aggregate v.0.2.1**

 ### Version numbering convention.